 When you apply for an unsecured loan, most lenders will ask for a considerable amount of information.
 Since there is no collateral, they are taking on a significant risk.
 Don’t be surprised when they ask for a list of your assets and liabilities, tax information, pay stubs, and Social Security number so they can run a credit check.
 (Not sure where your credit stands?
-You can view two of your credit scores for free, with updates every 14 days, on Credit.com.)
+You can view two of your credit scores for free on Credit.com.)

 After you go through the application process, either you will be approved or denied for your loan.
 Being denied is almost always due to one thing: Your credit score is too low.
 Don’t worry yet!
 Even with bad credit, there are ways to get an unsecured loan.

 How to Get Approved for an Unsecured Personal Loan With Bad Credit